mountainMath/doodles/content/posts/2021-06-08-basement-confidential-vancouver-s-informal-housing-stock/index.markdown

 ## The formal portion of secondary suite housing
-To understand the formal portion of the secondary suite stock we can turn to City of Vancouver secondary suite rental permits.
-There is a broad spectrum here between permitted units and those that have no hope of complying to building code because of e.g. ceilings that are too low.
-Some units may be easily permittable, but have not obtained a permit for other unspecified reasons, including simple ignorance.
-While the City of Vancouver has a [relatively straight-forward webpage](https://vancouver.ca/doing-business/long-term-rental-business-licence.aspx) describing the permitting process, the necessity of obtaining a permit isn't widely advertised, and some of the categories remain ambiguous.
-Have a look at the [permit application form](https://vancouver.ca/files/cov/long-term-rental-property-application.pdf).
+To understand the formal portion of the secondary suite stock we can turn to City of Vancouver secondary suite rental licensing.
+There is a broad spectrum here between licensed units and those that have no hope of complying to building code because of e.g. ceilings that are too low.
+Some units may be easily license-able, but have not obtained a license for other unspecified reasons, including simple ignorance.
+While the City of Vancouver has a [relatively straight-forward webpage](https://vancouver.ca/doing-business/long-term-rental-business-licence.aspx) ddescribing the licensing process, the necessity of obtaining a license isn’t widely advertised, and some of the categories remain ambiguous.
+Have a look at the  [license application form](https://vancouver.ca/files/cov/long-term-rental-property-application.pdf).

 <img src="{{< blogdown/postref >}}index_files/figure-html/suite-permits-1.png" width="1200" />

 Here we'll stick with secondary suite licenses, which is where landlords are supposed to go to formalize their rental suites.
-Looking at the number of permits over time we note that the city has been successful in gradually bringing more secondary suites into the formal housing sector.
-But comparing to the Census it appears the overall share of suites with a permit is still quite low at around 10% of all rented suites.
+Looking at the number of licenses over time we note that the city has been successful in gradually bringing more secondary suites into the formal housing sector.
+But comparing to the Census it appears the overall share of formalized licensed suites is still quite low at around 10% of all rented suites.

 ## New suites
 Suites in newly constructed housing will be up to building code, so there won't be any barriers to integrating them into the formal building stock.
 But how many new houses have suites?
 And how many suites get lost to teardowns.
 The latter question is hard to answer with publicly available data (and still difficult with non-open data sources like BC Assessment roll data and MLS data).
 But the answer to the former question, how many new homes have suites, can be obtained from building permit data.
 We have [looked into this question a couple of years ago](https://doodles.mountainmath.ca/blog/2018/02/22/building-permits/), this is a good opportunity for an update with newer data.